Jw0x47/DndCharacterSheet/README.md

 To clean the project run `gulp clean`.

-To run the http-server that will server built content, run `gulp connect`.
+To run the http-server that will server built content, run `gulp watch connect`.

 ## Inspiration